Hey everyone, Mod 2 here. It’s been a while, huh?

 Edit: I will however be here to answer any questions you have :)

-1000yeses asked: For the last question about treating fleas, don't rule out mites completely.
+1000yeses said: For the last question about treating fleas, don't rule out mites completely.
 I just took my three girls to the vet, itchy but with no sore or scabs, and it turned out to be mites anyway.
 If you and your kitty aren't itchy, it would probably worth checking out.

 + I’m not sure if Revolution treats fleas but it’s worth a dose.
 Put a drop on their necks and it should clear up in about a week.
 Don’t use Frontline as it’s toxic to rats.